skepee/Photo-Slider/README.md

 ```

 The createBox function basically builds the panel and the navigation on the top.
 Do not forget to add also the script to handle the adding/removing panels.
-So

 ```
 function createBox(id)